 Taught by: Anne Rotich

 Introductory Swahili language course is designed to help students learn Swahili language and cultures for basic conversations with native speakers.
 Students will learn how to greet others, introduce themselves, and talk about a variety of topics of common interest.
 Students will also have an opportunity to explore, experience, and engage in some civic work in the Charlottesville Swahili immigrant community.
-Part of the course activities, will involve engagements opportunities where students will share their culture and experiences with Swahili native speakers in Charlottesville while they discuss and address some of the swahili speakers interests.
-Students civic engagement activities will include meeting with Swahili speakers, planning, designing and carrying out the collaborative activities with the community.
+Part of the course activities will include engagement opportunities where students will share their culture and experiences with Swahili native speakers in Charlottesville while they discuss and address some of the Swahili speakers' interests.
+Students will also plan, design and carry out collaborative activities with the community.